carlssonemil/interstellar/CONTRIBUTING.md

 If you don't have access to any image editing software (besides Paint), [Photopea](https://www.photopea.com/) is an amazing and completely free Photoshop alternative.
 I will also happily accept any images, or in-game screenshots, of the camouflages on my email ([hello@emilcarlsson.se](hello@emilcarlsson.se)) and I can edit and add them to the site myself!

+> **Note:** The camouflage images are hosted on an external server that I need to manually upload the images to, so it might take a while before they are added to the site.
+This also means that they can't be tested locally.

 ###

 ###